19degrees/meteor-paypal-extended/README.md

 Paypal for Meteor
 =============

-Meteor Package for easy Paypal payment processing based on David Brear's version.
-Now extended to support the following additional functions:
+Meteor Package for easy Paypal payment processing, extended to support the following additional features supported by the REST API:

 - Store card details in the vault
 - Use a stored card for a transaction